Deltares/hydromt/docs/user_guide/data_prepare_cat.rst

   *gcs* for data stored on Google Cloud Storage, and *aws* for data stored on Amazon Web Services.
 Profile or authentication information can be passed to ``driver_kwargs`` via
   *storage_options*.
 - **driver_kwargs**: pairs of key value arguments to pass to the driver specific open data method (eg xr.open_mfdataset for netdcf raster, see the full list below).
   Only used if not crs can be inferred from the input data.
+Added with HydroMT v0.7.2
 - **meta** (recommended): additional information on the dataset organized in a sub-list.
   Good meta data includes a *source_url*, *source_license*, *source_version*, *paper_ref*, *paper_doi*, *category*, etc. These are added to the data attributes.
   Usual categories within HydroMT are *geography*, *topography*, *hydrography*, *meteo*, *landuse*, *ocean*, *socio-economic*, *observed data*